What is my routing number at Legence Bank?

 How do I add a new payee?

-Simply go to the Payees tab and choose Add a Payee.
-No matter what type of payee you are adding, choose to add the payee as a "Company", enter the details of that payee, and then you will be ready to make a payment to that payee.
+Simply go to the Move Money tab and choose + Add a Payee.
+When presented with the options available to you as a user, choose to add the payee as a Person, Bill Pay or External Account, enter the details of that payee, and then you will be ready to make a payment to that payee.
+External Accounts will require additional verification.

 How do I pay a bill?

-To make a payment to a payee you already have saved in the system, simply go to the Payments tab and choose either single, recurring, or scheduled payment, based on which option suits you best.
+To make a payment to a payee you already have saved in the system, simply go to the Move Money menu, and choose New Transaction.
 You will choose the account which should pay for that bill, the amount you wish to pay, and the date you wish it to be processed.
-Click Next and review your payment(s), then confirm the payment by clicking "Submit Payment".
-To double-check your bill payment submission, you may go to the Payments: Scheduled Payments tab to view what you just submitted.
+Click Next and review your payment(s), then confirm the payment by clicking "Submit".
+To double-check your bill payment submission, you may go Move Money: Scheduled tab to view what you just submitted.
 You will have until 3 PM CST on that business day to alter the payment if needed.
-Once a payment is processed, it may be viewed on the Payments: Payment History tab instead.
+Once a payment is processed, it may be viewed in Move Money: History menu instead.

 How do I add a memo or comment to a payment in Bill Pay?

-Once you initiate a bill payment by choosing the payee, entering the pertinent information, and clicking Next, you will have the ability to add a memo on the review screen.
-Under Additional Items, you may see an "Add" link next to Comment.
-If you click on that link, you will have the ability to add a memo or comment to that particular payment.
+Once you initiate a bill payment by choosing the payee, entering the pertinent information, and clicking Next, you will have the ability to add a check memo on the screen when entering the amount and date.
+Please note if a check memo is added to an Electronic Payment, the payment will revert to mailing a paper check to reflect your memo notes.

 When will my account be debited for a bill payment I sent?